-If you do already have booth numbers assigned, they should show up in the first green box, and the only action required from you would be to do a quick scan for accuracy.
+If you do already have booth numbers assigned, they should show up in the first blue box, and the only action required from you would be to do a quick scan for accuracy.

 If you see employers in the yellow box, you should double check your employer booth assignments and/or the setup of your booths, IF you have already uploaded a floorplan for your event, AND if you have set up the booths on it.

 You will see this tab if you have Meetings enabled for your event, whether for a virtual fair or an in-person fair.

 If you are using Meetings, but don't see this tab, go back and double check you have enabled Meetings for your event.

 Check the email addresses for typos and for correct company matches, and click ‘Finish Import and Save’.

 This step will send emails to those recruiter email addresses, inviting them to set up their Career Fair Plus accounts and create schedules for the event.